pyfar/pyfar/CONTRIBUTING.rst

 $ bumpversion patch # possible: major / minor / patch
 $ git push --follow-tags

-Travis will then deploy to PyPI if tests pass.
+The testing platform will then deploy to PyPI if tests pass.

 - merge main back into develop
 - check `binder`_